Simultaneous Learning of Static and Dynamic Charges: Introduction

 Several strategies have been developed to endow MLIPs with electric-field awareness.
-One class of methods learns dipoles or local dipole contributions \cite{falletta24a,stocco25a,veit20a}, but these approaches face fundamental challenges as described within the modern theory of polarization.
-For ionic (i.e.\ systems with free charges) and periodic systems in general, dipoles are defined only modulo a polarization quantum \cite{resta07a,spaldin12a,stocco25a}, possibly complicating the training.
+One class of methods learns dipoles or local dipole contributions\cite{li26a,kapil24a,falletta24a,stocco25a,veit20a,martin25a}, but these approaches face fundamental challenges: For ionic (i.e.\ systems with free charges) and periodic systems in general, dipoles are defined only modulo a polarization quantum \cite{resta07a,spaldin12a,stocco25a}, which requires care during training, as the loss function must account for this multi-valuedness.
 Other approaches bypass these issues by learning scalar effective charges \cite{dufils23a,li25a} or tensorial quantities such as Born effective charges (BECs), also called atomic polar tensors (APTs) \cite{schienbein23a,joll24a,bergmann_machine_2025}.
 These models couple external fields to learned charges, generating auxiliary field-dependent forces and thus avoid the conceptual ambiguities of polarization-based methods.
 BEC-based models perform well in capturing the linear electric response.
 However, these models typically neglect an important physical ingredient: the external electric-field response of atoms is intimately linked to the electrostatic interaction between atoms.
-Effective charges used to model long-range Coulomb forces reflect internally screened interactions, whereas BECs describe the unscreened response to an external field.
-Importantly, this distinction becomes pronounced in heterogeneous systems such as water clusters, interfaces, or molecular mixtures.
+Effective charges used to model long-range Coulomb forces reflect internally screened interactions, whereas BECs describe the unscreened response of the electron density to an external field.
+Crucially, the distinction between internal (screened) and external (unscreened) responses becomes pronounced in heterogeneous systems such as clusters, interfaces, or molecular mixtures, where assuming a single homogeneous screening value may not be sufficient.